gianpierodiblasi/LogicalCircuit/README.md

 {
   "width": 800, // the canvas width (default: 800)
   "height": 600, // the canvas height (default: 600)
-  "showToolbar": false, // true to show a toolbar to manage the circuit, false otherwise (default: false) }
+}
 ```
 #### methods

 - *load(circuit)*: loads a circuit, no check is done on the correctness of the JSON object
   - input
     - circuit: the circuit, represented by a JSON as described above; the properties *\*Path*, *\*Size* and *\*Center* are not considered (JSON)